Selahattinasn/Linux_TroubleShoot/8_user_issues.md

 ----

-## How to change the Primary Group of a Useer
+## How to change the Primary Group of a User

 ````